 The Sites Reservoir Project (the Project) is a proposed 1.3-1.5 million acre-foot off-stream reservoir located approximately 10 miles West of the town of Maxwell, California.
 The Project includes development and operation of infrastructure including necessary dams, pipelines, pump stations, power transmission lines, and other facilities needed to provide new water supply and storage.
-The Project will utilize existing conveyance facilities to divert water from the Sacramento River for storage in the reservoir and for deliveries.
-The Project will provide public benefits (as defined in Proposition 1) including environmental water supply, recreation, and regional flood control benefits.
+The Project will utilize existing and new conveyance facilities to divert water from the Sacramento River for storage in the reservoir and for releases.
+The Project will provide public benefits) including environmental water supply, recreation, and regional flood control benefits.
 The Project also will provide water storage and water supply benefits to participating water agencies.